rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 DCRMR calls for information to be transposed to conform to the order above; for example, a statement of responsibility that precedes the title proper on the title page is considered to be transposed when recorded in the Statement of responsibility element.
 To facilitate understanding of the presentation of transcribed information as it appears on the resource, DCRMR calls for a note indicating the original position of any transposed elements.

 DCRMR is an element-based, display- and encoding-neutral descriptive standard and acknowledges that different displays may present elements in different order.
-However, the use of ISBD order as an organizing principle for transcription allows users to distinguish between different manifestations of expressions and works ([Principle of DCRMR construction I.01.321.1](/DCRMR/introduction/#i01321-rules-provide-guidance-for-descriptions-that-allow-users-to-distinguish-clearly-among-different-manifestations-of-an-expression-of-a-work)) and accurately represent the resource as it describes itself ([Principle of DCRMR construction I.01.322.1](/DCRMR/introduction/#i01322-rules-provide-for-accurate-representations-of-the-resource-as-it-describes-itself-notably-through--regarding-transcription-transposition-and-omission)).
+However, the use of ISBD order as an organizing principle for transcription allows users to distinguish between different manifestations of expressions and works ([Principle of DCRMR construction I.01.321.1](/DCRMR/introduction/#I.01.321.1)) and allows catalogers to accurately represent the resource as it describes itself ([Principle of DCRMR construction I.01.322.1](/DCRMR/introduction/#I.01.322.1)).

 The following general rules about order and transposition apply.
 See also [Grammatical inseparability, 0.4.92.1](/DCRMR/general-rules/Transcription/#0.4.92.1).

 <a name="0.4.94.1">0.4.94.1</a> Follow the conventions appropriate to the script of the material when determining the order in which to transcribe information.
 For materials in roman script, this will generally mean proceeding from left to right and from top to bottom when transcribing information.

-<a name="0.4.94.2">0.4.94.2</a> If information appears in the source in a different order than that specified by ISBD presentation, transpose the information to its appropriate data element unless:
-case endings would be affected, or the grammatical construction of the information would be disturbed, or the text is otherwise grammatically inseparable from its surrounding elements, or the data element instructions specify otherwise.
+<a name="0.4.94.2">0.4.94.2</a> If information appears in the source in a different order than that specified by ISBD presentation, transpose the information to its appropriate data element unless: case endings would be affected, the grammatical construction of the information would be disturbed,  the text is otherwise grammatically inseparable from its surrounding elements, or the data element instructions specify otherwise.

 <a name="0.4.94.3">0.4.94.3</a> Similarly, if the order of information in the source would result in a transcription that is confusing, awkward, or nonsensical, transpose the information as needed into the data element that makes the most sense.
 This will typically apply when particular elements of text have been distinguished in the source by their size, typography, or style of letterforms in order to imply an obvious natural reading order.